UNT bolsters backcourt with Louisiana Tech transfer guard Amber Dixon

 Dixon is the second graduate transfer guard UNT has added in the offseason.
 The Mean Green previously landed Aly Gamez, who started in all four of her seasons at Fresno State.

-Gamez also played in the Dallas area in high school, staring at Irving MacArthur.
+Gamez also played in the Dallas area in high school, starring at Irving MacArthur.

 Dixon joins a UNT team coming off its best season as a member of C-USA.
-The Mean Green finished 13-7 on the season and 10-4 in league play.
+The Mean Green finished 13-7 on the year and 10-4 in league play.

-UNT's previous record for conference wins in C-USA play was eight.
-Beating that mark was all the more impressive considering the Mean Green had four conference games canceled due to the COIVD-19 pandemic.
+UNT’s previous record for conference wins in C-USA play was eight.
+Beating that mark was all the more impressive considering the Mean Green had four conference games canceled due to the COVID-19 pandemic.

 UNT will look to build on that season this fall when it will have four of its top five scorers returning.
 Guard Quincy Noble was a first-team All-C-USA selection after averaging 17.8 points per game.

 UNT also has starting guard Jazion Jackson back, as well as starting forward Madison Townley.
-Jackson averaged 8.7 points, while Townley pulled down a team-high 8.5 rebounds.
+Jackson averaged 8.7 points, while Townley pulled down a team-high 8.5 rebounds to go along with 7.2 points.

 UNT added another veteran player to that core on Monday night, one the Mean Green are very familiar with after facing her in C-USA play in each of the last four seasons.